-Stochastic description of the bedload sediment flux
+Stochastic description of intermittent transport and aggregate derivation of the bedload sediment flux

 J. Kevin Pierce1, Marwan A. Hassan1, and Rui M.L.
-Ferreira2 1The University of British Columbia, Vancouver, Canada 2Instituto Superior Técnico, Lisbon, Portugal Correspondence: K. Pierce (kevpierc@mail.ubc.ca)
+Ferreira2 1The University of British Columbia, Vancouver, Canada 2Universidade de Lisboa Instituto Superior Técnico, Lisbon, Portugal Correspondence: K. Pierce (j.kevin,pierce@ubc.ca)

 Abstract.
-We present a new formulation of the bedload sediment flux probability distribution.
-Individual particles obey Langevin equations which are switched on and off by particle entrainment and deposition.
+We present a new formulation of formulate the bedload sediment flux probability distribution from the Lagrangian dynamics of individual grains.
+Individual particles obey Langevin equations which wherein the stochastic forces driving particle motions are switched on and off by particle entrainment and deposition.
 The flux is calculated as the rate of many such particles crossing a control surface within a specified observation time.
-Flux distributions inherit observation-time dependence from the on-off motions of particles.
-At the longest observation times, distributions converge to sharp peaks
+Flux distributions inherit observation-time de-

-5 around classically-expected values, but at short times, fluctuations are erratic.
-We relate this scale dependence of bedload transport rates to the movement characteristics of individual grains.
+5 pendence from the on-off motions of particles.
+At the longest observation times, distributions converge to sharp peaks around classically-expected values, but at short times, fluctuations are erratic.
+We relate this scale dependence of bedload transport rates to the movement characteristics of individual sediment grains.
 This work provides a statistical mechanics description for the fluctuations and observation-scale dependence of sediment transport rates.